djvanderlaan/codelist/vignettes/introduction.md

 ### Safety

-Using a `coded` vector also has the advantage that the codes assigned to will be validated against the code list, generating an error when one tries assign an invalid code:
+Using a `code` vector also has the advantage that the codes assigned to will be validated against the code list, generating an error when one tries assign an invalid code:
 ```{.R #ex250 capture_warnings=TRUE}